Catholic Philly

 Philadelphia’s Auxiliary Bishop Martin Lohmuller dies at 97

 Long a close aid to the late Cardinal John Krol, Bishop Lohmuller died Tuesday afternoon after a lengthy illness.
 He was the oldest bishop in the United States.
-Funeral arrangements are pending.
+Funeral rites will be held Wednesday, Feb.
+1 at the Cathedral.

 St. Katherine Church hosts first pro-life rally in Northeast Philadelphia